K2VIEW ebook

 The data product lifecycle

-The data product delivery lifecycle adheres to the agile principles of being short and iterative, to deliver quick, incremental value to data consumers.
-A data product approach entails:
+The data product lifecycle adheres to the agile principles of being short and iterative, delivering quick, incremental value to data consumers.

 Data product requirements are defined in the context of business objectives, data privacy and governance constraints, and existing data asset inventories.
 Data product design depends on how the data will be structured, and how it will be componentized as a product, for consumption via services.